lbuk/portfolio-website/_portfolio/SubdivisionVectors.markdown

 img: /img/numbers.png
 ---

-Building subdivision is highly volumetric, making the creation of structured, machine-readable data on subdivision by floor a challenge for urban planners and researchers.
+Planning data is mostly unstructured, messy and two-dimensional.
+The creation of structured, machine-readable data on building subdivision is a challenge for urban practitioners.

-A solution to this problem is to record subdivision by floor using a simple and machine-readable data structure consisting of a list of numbers.
+A solution to this problem is to record subdivision using a simple and machine-readable data structure that consists of a list of numbers.
 Each number represents the floor of a building.
-The encoding of the numbers illustrates whether subdivision has occurred on a floor or alternatively the number of homes added as a result of subdivision.
-The list of numbers can be added to datasets as a new, structured variable on subdivision by floor.
+The encoding of the numbers illustrates whether subdivision has occurred on a floor or alternatively the number of homes added or subtracted.

-A binary vector data structure can be used to illustrate whether subdivision has occurred on a floor (Figure 1).
-Non-binary vectors can be used to show how many homes have been added to a floor as a result of building subdivision (Figure 2).
-For clarity it may be best to use spaces between the floor numbers to record the number of homes added to high-rise buildings or residential blocks through subdivision.

-This new technique, Subdivision Vectors, could be utilised by planners and designers to provide structured data on building subdivision by floor.
-The technique could be utilised to provide a better picture of housing density and the horizontal stratification of buildings.
-It is inspired by the work of Steadman, Martin and March.
+This new technique, entitled Subdivision Vectors, could be utilised by planners and designers to provide structured data on building subdivision.
+The data can be added to spreadsheets, for instance, as a new variable to describe subdivision by floor.
+Inspired by the work of Steadman, Martin and March in field of architectural design, the Subdivision Vectors could be deployed to provide a better picture of housing density.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/subdivision_vectors.png" alt="" title=""/>
 </div>

 <div class="col three caption">
 	Figure 1.
 Each digit is encoded with a zero or a one.
 A zero means that no subdivision has taken place on that floor.
 A one indicates that the floor has been subdivided.
-Here, subdivision has occurred on the third and sixth floors and would be recorded as 001001.
+Here, subdivision has occurred on the third and sixth floors.
 </div>

 <br>